peckjon/daft-image-playground/README.md

 https://github.com/user-attachments/assets/71fce0b2-e37e-4a4d-8649-336ced5a42f6

-# Building an AI-Powered Image Search Engine with Daft: A Mini Case Study
+# Building an AI-Powered Image Search Engine with Daft.ai

 Back when ML models mainly lived on self-hosted servers instead of smartphones, I spent a few years with [Algorithmia](https://github.com/algorithmiaio), building some of the first and best ML (now "AI") hosting services.
 Many of my days were spent deep in the trenches with Python datascientists, churning through Jupyter notebooks, optimizing their algorithms to run in ephemeral serverless environments.
 Those were the days when data transformation pipelines required complex orchestration of multiple tools, custom scripts for every file format, and endless debugging of memory issues and race conditions.